Help Sheet for Subject Area Editors

 - assuring that final manuscripts comply with the author guidelines.

-Although the General Editors regularly recruit new authors, area editors should recruit independently of these efforts.
+Although the General Editors regularly recruit new authors, subject area editors should recruit independently of these efforts.
 Area editors have the responsibility for evaluating submissions in their respective areas, regardless of who recruited the article, and accepting or rejecting the article.
-Area editors need not copy edit, format or post the finished articles, but they are welcome to do this if they wish.
+Area editors normally are not involved in copyediting, formatting and posting the finished articles, but they are welcome to learn how to do this if they wish.
+The appointment term of subject area editors is open-ended; however the general editors will make periodic reviews of both the effectiveness of the editors themselves and also the continued need for specific area editorships that have run their course.
+Subject area editors themselves may request removal from their assigned positions at any time.

 The information below aims to provide more detailed guidance for area editors.
 Editors with limited computer experience should not feel required to engage in the more complex computer activities; the General Editors assume those responsibilities.